icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 This site also contains other reference material that you might find useful, such as sample maps.

+Please note that the reference implementation is provided just as a convenience.
+We cannot guarantee that it is correct, or that it will always be available.
+However, if you
-If you find any discrepancies between this specification document and the reference implementation (or other material), then please let the judges know as soon as possible!
+find any discrepancies between this specification document and the reference implementation (or other material), then please let the judges know as soon as possible, and we will do our best to keep things updated.

 The Lambda-Man game rules